-The fallout from the spill continues, with Anthony Albanese replacing Wayne Swan as deputy leader, Chris Bowen replacing Swan as treasurer and Penny Wong replacing Stephen Conroy as government leader in the senate.
+The fallout from the spill continues, with Anthony Albanese replacing Wayne Swan as deputy leader and Penny Wong replacing Stephen Conroy as government leader in the senate.

 Other high profile ministers to go include Climate Change Minister Greg Combet, Trade Minister Craig Emerson, Agriculture Minister Joe Ludwig and School Education Minister Peter Garrett.